Hackstarter

 The Hackstarter programme has been designed to turn your inspiring, inventive and entrepreneurial ideas into a reality, providing early stage ideas with the necessary cash boost (grant funding) to get off the ground.

-We’ve got 15 funding awards available.
-You can apply individually or in teams to receive up to £500-to develop a product prototype at the Hackspace.
+You can apply individually or in teams.
+If your project gets selected you will receive £500 Hack Credit to develop a product prototype at the Hackspace.

 Entry requirements

-- You can apply as an individual, or in a team of up to five people.
+• You can apply as an individual, or in a team of up to four people.

 You can find more information on our entry requirements in our programme terms and conditions.